Daily-wage migrant workers and government COVID-19 responses in Jordan

 Picture by Ezzeldeen Alnatour.

-These orders and policies ignore the reality of migrant work in Jordan, which makes up nearly half of Jordan’s workforce.
+Migrant work in Jordan makes up nearly half of the country's workforce.
 Migrant workers work across a number of Jordan’s economic sectors, including agriculture, construction, manufacturing, accommodation, and food services.
 While these all have incidences of informality, agriculture and construction are especially dependent on daily-wage work schemes and are mostly staffed by non-Jordanians.
 These are especially essential sectors.
 While Jordan’s agriculture sector makes up only 6% of GDP, it is an important contributor to other sectors including both important local producers and exporters, such as the agro-food sector.

 The importance of the agricultural sector has been especially recognised in lockdown periods as it has been able to sufficiently cover the Kingdom’s needs.
 Migrant workers make up the grand majority of workers in this sector – 85% and 92% of workers in the livestock and crop production sectors respectively are non-Jordanian.
 Agriculture work was named essential from the beginning of lockdown to support the local food supply, reflecting the economy’s dependency on foreign workers for the production of essential goods.
 Yet workers in this field are entirely informalised due to their exclusion from the Labour Code and the seasonal nature of their work.
 Similar dynamics prevail in the construction sector, where daily-wage and informal work makes up the majority of work opportunities for low-income migrant workers.
 Very few construction companies take measures to guarantee that their contractors commit timely payment of wages and observation of labour standards, thus worsening conditions for migrant workers in the sector that otherwise have no legal recourse to ensure their rights are safeguarded.
 For many, they are not only excluded from formal social protection mechanisms but also from proper work authorisation.
 Due to the nature of daily-wage work in this sector, many non-Jordanian workers work without work permits – or with incorrect documents – placing them at further risk in their day-to-day work.